Skip to content

 Additionally, you’ll get to a greater degree of hip extension and knee flexion faster with the back leg when using rear-foot elevated split squats which can be great for training quad muscles like the rectus femoris through a lengthened position.

-The normal split squat can also be great for the quads, especially for beginners that are just starting to focus on unilateral leg strength and hypertrophy.
+The normal split squat can also be great for the quads, especially for beginners who are just starting to focus on unilateral leg strength and hypertrophy.
 In fact, beginners can go a long way using and perfecting their split squats for quad growth before shifting to rear-foot elevated variations.

 The front foot elevated split squat can be useful for building the quads when you’re a taller lifter or a lifter with lagging hip mobility.
 With the front foot elevated, you’ll hit hip extension on the back leg at a slower rate which can “feel” better for lifters in these contexts and allow them to focus on their front leg more.